anaynasingh/resume-analyzer-2/README.md

 # Resume Analyzer with LLM (OpenAI GPT 4 mini)

-This project is a Streamlit application that utilizes Google's Gemini LLM to analyze resumes against job descriptions, providing tailored feedback and improvement suggestions.
+This project is a Streamlit application that utilizes OpenAI's GPT 4 mini to analyze resumes against job descriptions, providing tailored feedback and improvement suggestions.

 ## Description